kyma-project/telemetry-manager/docs/user/README.md

 ### Self Monitor

 The Telemetry module contains a self monitor, based on [Prometheus](https://prometheus.io/), to collect and evaluate metrics from the managed gateways and agents.
-It provides insights about the telemetry data flow health and the module and pipeline status.
+Based on the collected data, it provides insights about the telemetry data flow health and the module and pipeline status.

 ### Gateways